Responsible Office: Office of Cybersecurity |

 Scope

 UTHSC coordinates with third-party organizations and/or agencies that access applications, systems, and facilities.
-All organizational entities that interact with UTHSC are subject to follow requirements outlined within this standard.
+All organizational entities that interact with UTHSC are subject to the following requirements outlined within this standard.

 Compliance